bluescan/tacentview/docs/cli.md

         srgb  - Apply gamma compression by applying a Linear->sRGB transform. gamma:Gamma value.
 Used when an encoding-gamma is needed.
 Default is 2.2*.
         Range is [0.5,4.0]
   tone: For HDR images.
 Tone-map exposure applied if this is >= 0.0.
-A value
+The
-        of 0.0 is black.
-A value of 4.0 is over-exposed.
-Negative means do not apply tone-map exposure function.
-Default is -1.0*.
-Non-negative valid range is [0.0,4.0]
+        non-negative valid range is [0.0,4.0].
+A value of 0.0 is black and 4.0 is over-exposed.
+A value of 1.0 is neutral.
+Negative values do not apply tone-map exposure.
+Default is -1.0* for no application.

 --inDDS
   corr: Gamma correction mode.
 Possible values: